Small Assisted Living Homes

 Many people don’t know about small assisted living homes, also called board and care homes or residential care homes.

-The reason is these are homes tucked into neighborhoods.
-We see large assisted living communities on our streets and in advertisements, so these are the types of structures we’re familiar with.
+One of the reasons is these are homes tucked into neighborhoods.
+We see large assisted living communities on our streets and in advertisements, so we’re familiar with these.

-Larger assisted living communities are wonderful.
-I refer families to them regularly.
+Larger assisted living communities are fine.
+We refer families to them regularly.
 And there are thousands of seniors living in assisted living communities throughout San Diego County, safely and happily.

-This is a state license and the requirements for being inspected are the same for both – once every 5 years.
+This is a state license and the requirements for being inspected are the same for both – once a year.

 Here are some important questions to consider:

 - Is your loved one a fall risk?

 - Does your loved one no longer take part in activities?